 will be deleted.
 Clicking the

-without wildcards and dot.
+are specified without wildcards and dot.

 If the backup was made into single compressed files, enable this option to